Educator Briefings

 Also, note that since we are not using the variable in the third case, we can simply use an unnamed variable (_) as a placeholder.
 Please see JEP 456: Unnamed Variables & Patterns for more information on unnamed variables.

-We can also use switch expression instead of the ternary conditional operator (?:).
-We can also use a switch to allow for statements as well as expressions.
+We can also use switch expression instead of the ternary conditional operator (?:) or equivalent if..else statement.

 For example, we could use the ternary conditional operator: